deepomicslab/SCOIT/README.md

 # SCOIT
-SCOIT is an implementation of a probabilistic tensor decomposition framework for single-cell multi-omics data integration.
+SCOIT is an implementation of a probabilistic tensor decomposition framework for single-cell multiomic data integration.
 SCOIT accepts the input of datasets from multiple omics, with missing values allowed.

 ![image](https://github.com/deepomicslab/SCOIT/blob/main/framework.png)